AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-hybrid-clients.md

 <a id="opIdHybridClients_Get Header for Hybrid Client"></a>

 Validates that a hybrid client exists.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+This method is identical to the GET method but it does not return any objects in the body.

 ### Request
 ```text